 I was twenty four years old, lived alone in a suburb of Chicago, and the load of debt and stack of bills I had amassed seemed completely insurmountable.
 I remembered what it felt like to be debt free and worry free.
 That was before the house.

-I bought my first house when I was nineteen.
+I bought my first house, with my sister, when I was nineteen.
 I had been in a car accident and used my (small) settlement as a down payment on the house.
 Several years, a job transfer, and two unexpected surgeries later, I had rent on a condo that I didn’t own, mortgage on a house I couldn’t live in, student loans and credit card debt, plus a stack of medical bills and buying milk made me cry.
 I knew something had to change, so I called a friend that did financial planning.
 He told me to gather all of my bills and he’d help me come up with a plan to erase my debt.

 When he came over, we sorted through ever one of my bills, from the mortgage to the water bill.
 He explained to me that to eliminate my debt, I had to stop acquiring new debt, establish an emergency fund, and use a snowball approach to pay off my existing debt.
 To use the snowball approach, we put my debts in order from lowest balance to highest balance.
 We calculated how much I could afford to spend on debt reduction each month, without having to cry over milk.
 We called my creditors and negotiated lower payments.
 Then he told me that all my debts should get the minimum payment each month plus a stamp, except for the one with the lowest balance.
 The bill with the lowest balance should get the rest of the debt budget.
 Once that one was paid, then I roll the debt budget toward the bill with the next-lowest balance.
 In doing this, I was able to see small victories along the way.
 It took over four years, and plenty of overtime, but I finally paid off my last debt in September of 2004.
 I met my husband the following month.